Deep Dish with Julia Sandstorm

 Overview

-On April 11th, 2026, Deep Dish returns to Brooklyn for a night at 99 Scott that promises to be nothing short of exceptional.
-One half of the duo is Dubfire, the Iranian-American artist who—alongside Sharam—helped define the sound of house and techno for an entire generation.
+On April 11th, 2026, Deep Dish returns to Brooklyn for a night at 99 Scott.
+One half of the duo is Dubfire, the Iranian American artist who alongside Sharam helped define the sound of house and techno for an entire generation.
+Joining them is Swedish artist Julia Sandstorm and Frenchman Pierre Zet.

-Deep Dish first broke through with their 1998 album Junk Science, a release that shifted the pulse of dance music with its fusion of deep house, Chicago techno, jazz-tinged grooves, and rich atmospherics.
-Tracks like “The Future of the Future (Stay Gold)” featuring Tracey Thorn and “Stranded” became global favorites, while their Grammy-winning remix of Dido’s “Thank You” and reworks for Madonna and Janet Jackson cemented their reputation as masterful producers.
+Deep Dish first broke through with their 1998 album Junk Science, a release that shifted the pulse of dance music with its fusion of deep house, Chicago techno, jazz tinged grooves, and rich atmospheres.

-Their night at 99 Scott will be a rare opportunity to experience a group whose influence can still be heard across today’s dance floors.
-Expect a journey through the sounds that made them icons: deep, driving, soulful, and unmistakably Deep Dish.
+Their night at 99 Scott is a chance to experience artists whose influence can still be heard across dance floors today.
+Expect a journey through the sounds that made them icons, from deep and driving selections to soulful moments that define the Deep Dish sound.

 Lineup